eray-yuztyurk/python-flask-examples/README.md

 # Python Flask Exercises

-This repository contains a collection of practice exercises built with **Flask**, focusing on routing, HTTP methods, error handling, and working with simple in-memory data structures.
-The goal of this project is to help you understand how to structure small Flask applications while experimenting with various API behaviors.
+This repository contains a collection of practice exercises built with **Flask**, focusing on routing, HTTP methods, error handling, redirecting, working with forms, and simple in-memory CRUD operations.
+The goal of this project is to help you understand how to structure small Flask applications and explore a wide range of API behaviors.

 ---